StockierAsp9634/StockierAsp9634/README.md

-# Hi there 👋, I'm Arnav(he/him/his).
+# Hi there , I'm Arnav.

-I am a current high school student who is interested in data science and finance from 📍 Sacramento(Go Kings 👑!!!), California.
+I am a current high school student who is interested in data science and finance from Sacramento, California.
 I write a monthly blog on these topics(and more).

-### 🚀 Teens for Vaccines, Cognition Robotics, Alumnus Capital
+### 🚀Cognition Robotics, Alumnus Capital

 ### 🗣️ Hindi, Spanish, English, Portuguese(em progresso)